 Learn more about ASSP

 Registration is open for the nation’s largest conference for occupational safety and health professionals.
-ASSP expects to draw more than 5,000 attendees from 40 countries to its Safety 2019 Professional Development Conference and Exposition in New Orleans.
-The event exposes attendees to best practices, industry trends and the latest product innovations.
+ASSP expects to draw more than 5,000 attendees from 40 countries to its Safety 2020 Professional Development Conference and Exposition.
+The event takes place June 23-25 at the Orange County Convention Center in Orlando.